Will I like it?

 Your success is our goal, and we have no intention of sending a student who isn’t ready.
 Before sending a student to college, Polytech faculty and staff determine readiness both academically and emotionally.
 We have classes designed to build all the soft skills necessary and to prepare students for these challenges.
 Staff continue to work with students throughout the transition by negotiating appropriate placements on their behalf and teaching students to advocate for themselves.
 We provide high levels of advising, coaching, and case management, and are prepared to make adjustments to any program as the student’s needs change.

-Why do I have to take the College Readiness Course?
+Why do I have to take the College & Career Readiness Course?

 To be successful in college, you need certain skills, knowledge, and experiences, and at The Polytech, you are expected not only to learn new skills but to do them as well.
 Traditional schools may not prepare students for upcoming challenges as most of high school isn’t performance-based, so this class teaches all the skills necessary to navigate college successfully, to work well with other students in the program, and to communicate effectively with faculty.
 The most important thing is to learn what services are available and where they are located so then you can access those services when you need them, even if that’s after graduation.

 After taking this class, student feedback was overwhelmingly positive about the barriers it helped remove, and the insights that were gained in unexpected areas.
-Now we require that all students take College Readiness to ensure you have the best preparation for success.
+We require that all students take College & Career Readiness to ensure you have the best preparation for success.